krishna2/krishna2.github.io/books.md

 1. John Bogle: The Little Book of Common Sense Investing

-1. Tyler Larimore et al: Bogleheads Guide to Retirement

 1. Edward Yardeni: The Yield Curve - What is it Really Predicting?

 1. Edward Yardeni: Stock Buybacks - The True Story

 1. Edward Yardeni: S&500 Earnings, Valuation and the Pandemic

+1. Tyler Larimore et al: Bogleheads Guide to Retirement Planning

+1. Robin Moriarty: What Game Are You Playing?

+1. Bill Schultheis: The Coffeehouse Investor

+1. Michael Edleson: Value Averaging

 ### Currently Reading

 * All About Asset Allocation

-* Value Averaging

 * Whitney Johnson: Disrupt Yourself